bdureau/MotorGimbalConsole/README.md

 # Rocket Gimbal Console
-This is a simple Android Processing application that allow configuration of my Gimbal boards It also does on line telemetry using 3DR modules
-It will show rocket movements, do talking telemetry and record the flight.
+This is a simple Android Processing application that allow configuration of my Gimbal boards It also does on line telemetry using 3DR or Lora modules It will show rocket movements, do talking telemetry and record the flight.

 Application can do the following